paresmarc/MDEF/docs/project/project.md

 **Questioning**

-Why is there a boom in ceramics in Barcelona, while at the same time traditional ceramists are losing their heritage?
+How is there a boom in ceramics in Barcelona, while at the same time traditional ceramists are losing their heritage?